 What are the best photo books?

-Coming in a close second is Printique (formerly known as AdoramaPix), which offers the same high quality and versatility but is considerably more expensive.
+Coming in a close second is Printique (formerly known as AdoramaPix), which offers the same high quality and versatility.
 Printique also has a large library of fully editable templates, and an intelligently designed interface that was a cinch to use.
-While we found photo reproduction to be excellent, the printed book itself was a bit less finished than Mixbook's.
+However, Printique can be a bit more expensive.

 For those on a budget, we recommend Costco Photo Center.
 While it doesn't offer the same level of flexibility and options as Mixbook and Printique, you still get a decent selection of editing tools.
-Similarly, the quality of the printed book wasn't as good as Mixbook's, but it's still pretty good.
+Similarly, the quality of the printed book wasn't as good as Mixbook's.
 And, there's no competing with Costco's low prices, even for non-members.
+However, CostCo is eliminating one of its best features; as of February 14, CostCo is going to close all of its in-store photo centers, so anything you order will have to be delivered to your home.

 Read on to see in greater detail what we liked about the best photo book services.